danstuff/music-dl/README.md

 # music-dl
-A python GUI for youtube-dl specifically designed for downloading royalty-free music and sounds.
+A python GUI for youtube-dl designed for downloading royalty-free music and sounds from youtube.

 ## Installation
 To run music-dl using python, you must install the following prerequisites: